Invasive Plant Classifications

 Some aquatic plants pose a serious threat to fisheries, the aquatic environment or human health.
 The Fisheries Act 1995 has declared some species as noxious aquatic plants.
 It is an office to bring them into Victoria or posses, sell, transport or release them.
 Click here for a full list of all noxious aquatic species.

-Click on your area of the map below to see a list of declared species and their classifications in your catchment.
+Click on an area from the list below to see a list of declared species and their classifications in that catchment.